 The school building for this age group is situated opposite the Praz-Dagoud playing fields in the commune of St-Légier.
 There are beautiful views of the lake or mountains from every floor.
 This truly is an enchanting environment for your children to learn and grow up in.

 At Haut-Lac, all children live and learn in two languages.

-- The predominantly English section offers instruction in English only, supplemented with one daily lesson in French from the age of three.
-This is a great choice for expatriate children who will be a part of the Haut-Lac community for a brief period only, and are expected to return to studies in their native language at the end of their stay.
+- The predominantly English section offers instruction in English only, supplemented with one daily French lesson from the age of 3.
+This is a great choice for expatriate children who will be a part of the Haut-Lac community for only a brief period, and are expected to return to studies in their native language at the end of their stay.